The Citizen Science (CS) Solution Kit

 Crowdsourced data can help tackle the UN Sustainable Development Goals (SDGs).
 Open Seventeen participants as well as any other students and citizens can use the tools shared here to develop, test and run their SDG-related crowdsourcing project.

-The Citizen Science Project Builder (CS PB) is a web-based tool that allows volunteers to collaborate on solving complex data classification tasks that automatic tools cannot handle.
+The Citizen Science Project Builder (CSPB) is a web-based tool that allows volunteers to participate in complex data classification tasks that automatic tools cannot handle.
 It supports projects where citizens can analyze or enrich existing data, typically large sets of images or texts, such as satellite pictures or social media posts, as well as other media formats such as videos and scanned documents.

-The SDG in Progress platform allows all innovators to document ongoing projects, or to get inspired by other people’s projects, re-use them or re-purpose them.
-The platform is based on Build in Progress, originally developed by MIT Media Lab.
-Compared to other documentation platforms (wikis, Github, etc.), SDG in Progress provides a highly visual overview of how a project was conceived, allowing for easy documentation of the sort of branching that naturally occurs in projects, where different options are explored.
+The SDG in Progress platform allows project developers to document ongoing projects, or to get inspired by other people’s projects, re-use them or re-purpose them.
+The platform is based on Build in Progress, originally developed as an open source tool by MIT Media Lab.
+Compared to other documentation platforms (wikis, Github, etc.), SDG in Progress provides a highly visual overview of how a project is conceived and iteratively improved.
+It allows for easy visual documentation of the sort of branching that naturally occurs in projects, where different options are explored.

-The goal of SDG in Progress is to provide an open repository of SDG projects, many involving crowdsourcing and open data, where students and citizen scientists can share their results and inspire each other.
-The idea of SDG in Progress is to document creativity, while minimizing redundancy.
-Reinventing the wheel is not a problem, as long as you can improve it each time.
+The goal of SDG in Progress is to provide an open repository that charts the step-by-step development of SDG projects, many involving citizen science tools and methodologies, as well as more general crowdsourcing and open science techniques.
+The idea of SDG in Progress is to document creativity, and support sustainable innovation.